For everything, there is a season

 The faxes are received directly in the email or online account of the user.
 No one else can access it.
 Documents are not printed out in a common area for others to see or pick up in error.

 Documents are sent through safe, encrypted technology.

-Traditional faxing technology is in the same position as was sailing ship technology one hundred fifty years ago: it works fine, but it simply can not compete against the advantages of a clearly better technology.
-Businesses that cling to the disadvantages of the old technology can not compete, either.
+Traditional faxing technology is in the same position as was sailing ship technology 150 years ago—it works fine, but it simply can not compete against the advantages of clearly better technology.
+Businesses that cling to the disadvantages of the old technology cannot compete, either.